giacomodabisias/opendetection/doc/doxygen/tutorials_doxygen/introduction_general.md

 trainer->train();                                                                 //train!

-//detect: do as many detection using the trained value ODDetector *detector = new od::g2d::ODHOGDetector;  //chose a detector type detector->setTrainingDataLocation(trained_data_dir);
+//detect: do as many detection using the trained value boost::shared_ptr<od::g2d::HOGDetector> detector= boost::make_shared<od::g2d::ODHOGDetector>();  //chose a detector type detector->setTrainingDataLocation(trained_data_dir);
-detector->init();                                   //init with the required options ODDetections2D *detections =  detector->detectOmni(scene); //Use the detect* methods for detection. sene is a scene object from frameGenerator
+detector->init();                                   //init with the required options boost::shared_ptr<od::Detections2D> detections = detector->detectOmni(scene); //Use the detect* methods for detection. sene is a scene object from frameGenerator

-//infer
-showimage(detections->renderMetainfo(*scene).getCVImage())  //do something with the detections,
 \endcode

 And so on...
 Our APIs are highly structured and follow deep polymorphism for the detector hierarchy.
-The library is in C++ for the fast implementation.
+The library is in C++11 for the fast implementation.
 The details are provided in the next sections.

 Usage and target audience {#introduction_general4}
 ----